-In Christian circles, 1 Thessalonians 5:18 is an oft-quoted scripture, especially this time of year: “Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.”
+In Christian circles, 1 Thessalonians 5:18 is an oft-quoted scripture, especially when we’re giving thanks at Thanksgiving, or anytime we’re trusting God through trials: “Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.”

 Let that thought sit there for a minute.
 All circumstances?
 All the time?
 Really, God?
 You want me to say “thank you” if my child is suffering from a debilitating illness or if my husband one day decides to have an affair?

 Well, perhaps we need to redefine our definition of what thankfulness is.